Save a Workflow to Gallery

 - Check the box to acknowledge the implications of locking your workflow.

 - Select Done to lock your workflow.

 - Set workflow credentials: Select the credentials for running the workflow.
 Note, a Curator (Gallery admin) has to enable this option.
 Go to Credentials.

 - User is not required to specify credentials: Run the workflow using the default Server or studio credentials.

 - User must specify their own credentials: Prompt a user to enter their credentials to run the workflow.

 - Always run this workflow with these credentials: Enter the credentials to use each time a Gallery user runs the workflow.
-These credentials

 - Select Save.